Skip to content

 3. Application Doesn't Support Face Regions - Symptom: Specific application doesn't show face tags - Check: Review compatibility chart (Part 5 of User Guide) - Workaround: Enable "Append People Names to Keywords" for broader compatibility - Result: Names visible as keywords in most applications

-4. XMP Sidecar Not Moved - Symptom: RAW/HEIC/PNG images show no tags after moving - Explanation: Tags stored in separate .xmp file - Solution: Always move .xmp file along with image file - Prevention: When moving files, show hidden files and look for matching .xmp files
+4. XMP Sidecar Not Moved - Symptom: RAW/HEIC/PNG/TIFF images show no tags after moving, or JPEG images show no tags after moving (Non-Embedded mode) - Explanation: Tags are stored in a separate .xmp sidecar file for RAW, HEIC, PNG, and TIFF.
+JPEG images also use a sidecar when Non-Embedded mode is enabled or was previously enabled. - Solution: Always move the .xmp file along with the image file - Prevention: When moving files, show hidden files in Windows Explorer and look for matching .xmp files alongside your images

-5. Wrong Metadata Standard - Symptom: Application reads different face region standard - Solution: Enable both MS and MWG face region formats in Settings - Result: Maximum compatibility across applications
+5. Wrong Metadata Standard - Symptom: Application reads a different face region standard than what TTP has written - Solution: Enable all three face region formats in Settings > Metadata: MS (MPRI), MWG, and IPTC Extension - Result: Maximum compatibility — at least one format will be recognized by virtually any photo application

 Possible Causes and Solutions: